Librarian Talk – Delia Achten – Ashburton College

 Each librarian has their own unique perspective of life in the library and how they use library software to manage their library systems.

-Here are stories from other New Zealand Librarians that may be of interest to you:
+Here are stories from other New Zealand librarians making the most of their school library software that may be of interest to you: